 A hysterosalpingogram (HSG) is a common fertility test that helps our fertility specialists determine if there are abnormalities in your Fallopian tubes or uterus.
 It is a special kind of live action x-ray known as fluoroscopy.

-HSC can help diagnose:
+HSG can help diagnose:

 ● blocked Fallopian tubes